colorlight4/flx-grid/docs/values.md

 *grid mode:* only numbers are valid

 *experimental mode:* number, length & percentage or „flex“ as keyword works. „Flex“ set an item to a self sizing flexbox.
-Notice that in *experimental mode* the *flx-width* must be the first argument given (to a flx-item mixin).
+Notice that in *experimental mode* the *grd-width* must be the first argument given (to a grd-item mixin).

-### flx-margin
+### grd-margin
 *type:* length & percentage
 *default:* 10px